abe-winter/abe-winter.github.io/_posts/2020-08-10-mesh-twitter.md

 There are hardware options like GoTenna and random single-board computers with big antennas, but is there enough of a stock of these?
+And I think some of them only have proprietary messaging protocols, they can't run arbitrary traffic.

 Another option is to collect all of people's old linksys routers and flash those;
 it's a reasonable guess that some % of households has one or more spare wifi boxes.